Chapter 03.00: Once Upon a Time in Africa

 Supplied by Michael Fortune.

-Despite these differences in colour, background, income, and religion, when we all played together, we were oblivious to any differences adults make a big fuss about.
+Despite these differences in colour, background, income, and religion, when we all played together, we were oblivious to any differences that adults make a big fuss about.
 We mainly played Dutch games since these were the European people who first came here.
-In the daytime, we would play a kind of a pitch and toss game like cricket or baseball; at night, we would gather in the bright moonshine and dance in a ring, singing Dutch songs.
+In the daytime, we would play a kind of pitch and toss game like cricket or baseball; at night, we would gather in the bright moonshine and dance in a ring, singing Dutch songs.
 The police would allow us to play these games and only interfere when we started playing card games, which was not allowed.
 (8)

 After we played, we all ran down to Table Bay and swam in the sea before returning to our different houses.
 Some, like myself, stayed in our rooms, in big houses.
 Some lived in tiny houses that looked more like two-bedroom barns, sleeping at times up to 30 children in one room.
 (8)